planetfederal/workshops/workshops/postgis/source/en/validity.rst

 .. note::

   The "banana polygon" (or "inverted shell") is a case where the :term:`OGC` topology model for valid geometry and the model used internally by ESRI differ.
 The ESRI model considers rings that touch to be invalid, and prefers the banana form for this kind of shape.
 The OGC model is the reverse.
+Neither is "correct", they are just different ways to model the same situation.